botpress/documentation-v12/docs/building-chatbots/flow-editor/skill-nodes/single-choice.md

 title: Single Choice
 ---

-The choice skill provides a way to select multiple choice in free text format or with button.
+The choice skill provides a way to select one choice of many in free text format or with buttons.

 ![choice](/assets/skills/choice-answer.png)

-## Creating Your Skill
+## Creating a Choice Skill

 1. From the Flow Editor view, click **Insert Skill**.
 1. Select **Choice**